i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 **managesieve**

 	Uses the managesieve protocol and allows the user to manage his sieve mail rules.
-	A default Spam filter rule will be created after the user opened the Filters configuration in Roundcube.
+	A default Spam sieve rule will be created after the user opened the Filters configuration in Roundcube.
 	For this plugin you need Dovecot 2 on your system (please check INSTALLATION section).

 	Roundcube user config: Settings -> Filters